gangstead/nodeschool-offline/README.md

 > gulp
 ```
 Then visit http://localhost:3000
-Find your local ip address with 'ifconfig' (mac) or 'ipconfig' (windows) and attendees can go to http://<your-ip>:3000 and get started.
+Attendees can go to the http://<your-ip>:3000 and get started.

 ## Adding a module
 "My meetup is super advanced and we're going to do some more modules."
 Bully for you.
 Here's what you do.